Election Watch: A nation divided

 But while these sorts of comments are deeply offensive, I'm also not encouraged by some of the common liberal responses.
 Ha ha they're threatening secession; don't let the door hit you on the way out.
 Or, we'd be better off without them anyways.

 Obviously, no one's actually leaving the Union.
 But this tendency to speak of Arkansas or Mississippi or Alabama in such simplistic terms has pernicious effects.
 The poverty in Southern states becomes something to scoff at, or an example of the blue states' superiority, as opposed to a serious moral problem that should deeply concern all Americans.
 A Republican governor's threat to block the Medicaid expansion is a sign of a state's backwardness rather than a threat to the healthcare of millions of citizens.

 There's a racial undercurrent as well.
 African Americans and other minority groups are a central part of the Democratic coalition, and liberals see themselves as concerned with the rights of these historically disenfranchised communities.
 But where is the highest concentration of African Americans?
 The South.
-And when you allow the Pete Morrison's to become the spokespeople for entire regions of the country, you turn your back on the voices and concerns of the vast majority of people who don't share their views.
+And when you allow the Pete Morrison's to become the spokespeople for entire regions of the country, you turn your back on the voices and concerns of the people who don't share their views.
 The people who actually bear the consequences when Pete Morrison comes into power.

 America is an incredibly diverse country with countless ways to 'slice and dice' its citizens along ideological lines.
 The North-South divide is only one of these.
 And we can seek to understand these divisions without creating unhelpful stereotypes that risk leaving us cold and indifferent to the plight of our fellow citizens.